Food Sustainability Exhibit

 Step 2.
 Sketches

-To ensure every team member’s ideas were heard, we each sketched out our concepts individually before coming together to review and combine them.
-This approach encouraged diverse thinking, sparked creative solutions, and helped us align on a shared direction for the design.
+We each sketched our ideas first to make sure everyone’s voice was included, then came together to review and combine them.
+This sparked creative thinking and helped us align on a shared direction for the design.

 Step 3.
 Wireframes